 Model creation starts by assessing the geological context and gathering available data, including the drilling data and the existing measured logs for all the wells available.
-In theory, the number of wells necessary varies depending on the geological complexity, logs characteristics, deposition environement, the aerial extent, the depth range to cover, and the amount of data available for each well.
+In theory, the number of wells necessary varies depending on the geological complexity, log characteristics, depositional environment, the aerial extent, the depth range to cover, and the amount of data available for each well.
 A successful model is based on an appropriate sampling of the various scenarios characterizing the field.